 Alternatively, another option can be found here.

-Improving quality of life, improving the healthcare crisis
+Improving the quality of life, improving the healthcare crisis

 Now, with some additional information and guidelines learned herein, it is time for policymakers and stakeholders to promote and support healthy living and access and for everyone to do their part and get support or put the guidelines into action!